 - you can easily add, remove and move them around

-- they come in different size and color.
-Therefore they’re great for color-coding!
+- they come in different sizes and colors.
+Therefore they’re great for color coding!

 - they don’t last forever so it could be a pricey option

 Just like sticky notes, stacking post-its is another fast and easy option for future planning.
 It requires even less space than sticky notes.